leapcode/bitmask-vpn/README.md

 make build
 ```

-You need at least go 1.20.
+To build you need at least go 1.22.

 ## Test